come-maiz/tangamandapio/posts/quality-checklist-before-audit.md

 take into account a share for your dependencies, as they may need it in order to remain actively maintained.
-There's a very nice project called [OpenCollective](https://opencollective.com/discover), lead by Pia Mancini, that's making super easy to support in a transparent way the organizations and developers you depend on.
+There's a very nice project called [OpenCollective](https://opencollective.com/discover), led by Pia Mancini, which is making it extremely easy to transparently support the organizations and developers you depend on.

 [<img src="https://static.wixstatic.com/media/a7bdaa_ab650ff17e804731b7cf560bc5ee9a02~mv2.jpg/v1/crop/x_0,y_120,w_961,h_961/fill/w_530,h_530,al_c,q_80,usm_0.66_1.00_0.01/Pia%20Mancini%20-%20headshot.jpg" alt="Pia Mancini" height="350"/>](https://www.piamancini.com/)